Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 German is the official language.
 English is also widely spoken and understood.

 230 volts, 50Hz.
 European-style two-pin plugs are standard.

-A visa is not required for passports endorsed 'British Citizen', 'British Subject' (containing a Certificate of Entitlement to the Right of Abode issued by the United Kingdom), and 'British Overseas Territories Citizen' issued by Gibraltar.
-No visa is required for stays of up to 90 days within a 190 day period for holders of passports with any other endorsement.
+UK nationals: A visa is not required for passports endorsed 'British Citizen', 'British Subject' (containing a Certificate of Entitlement to the Right of Abode issued by the United Kingdom), and 'British Overseas Territories Citizen' issued by Gibraltar.
+No visa is required for stays of up to 90 days within a 180 day period for holders of passports with any other endorsement.